 Included in intangible assets is In Process Research and Development (IPR&D).
 The Company defines IPR&D as the value of acquired technology which has not yet reached technological feasibility.
 The primary basis for determining the technological feasibility is obtaining specific regulatory approvals.
-The estimated fair value of IPR&D acquired in a business combination is capitalized as an indefinite-lived intangible asset until completion or abandonment of the IPR&D project.
+IPR&D is accounted for as an indefinite-lived intangible asset until completion or abandonment of the IPR&D project.
 Upon completion of the development project, the IPR&D is amortized over its estimated useful life.
-If the IPR&D project is abandoned, the related IPR&D asset is written off.
-The estimated fair value of IPR&D was determined using an income approach model and represents an estimate of the fair value of the PMA approval that could result from the CONVERGE IDE clinical trial.
+If the IPR&D project is abandoned, the related IPR&D asset would be written off.
+The IPR&D asset represents an estimate of the fair value of the premarket approval (PMA) that could result from the CONVERGE IDE clinical trial.

-The Company reviews intangible assets for impairment using its best estimates based on reasonable and supportable assumptions and projections.
+The Company reviews intangible assets for impairment using its best estimates based on reasonable and supportable assumptions and